rhelsing/staple/README.md

 #TODO

 * fix foundation-rails require, inlcude install in staple install?
+* declaring as dependency does not load it?
 * set scaffold to use slim? simple_form?
 * stop spring
+* make scaffold/generator use simple form/slim. not generate css
+* make install compatible with existing projects